What is the Sternum

 - Helps in the expansion and contraction of the thoracic cavity during respiration.

-The sternum as a whole can be compared to an upside-down sword.
-Its top rectangular part, the manubrium, resembles the handle, whereas the flat, long middle portion or body looks like the sword’s blade.
-The pointy end of the bone, the xiphoid process appears like the sword tip.
+As stated, the sternum is a long, flat bone divided into three parts.
+Its shape can be compared to an upside-down sword.
+Its top rectangular part, (i) the manubrium, resembles the handle, whereas the flat, long middle portion or (ii) body looks like the sword’s blade.
+The pointy end of the bone, (iii) the xiphoid process, appears like the sword tip.

 It is large and quadrangular or trapezoid in shape, bearing several important bony landmarks.